markof88/azure-terraform-labs/lab03/README.md

 export ARM_TENANT_ID="<tenant>"
 ```

-✅ These exports ensure that Terraform can authenticate to Azure using your Service Principal securely — without embedding credentials in configuration files.

-> **Tip:** You can add these exports to a `.env` or `terraform.auto.tfvars` file (excluded via `.gitignore`) for easier reuse.
+✅ This prevents credentials from being hardcoded into Terraform files and enables non-interactive authentication for CI/CD or automation pipelines.

 ---

-## Step 5: Create Terraform Configuration
+## Step 4: Terraform Configuration – Code Sample

-Once authenticated, create your Terraform configuration file (e.g., `main.tf`) to define Azure resources.

-Example:
+Below is the Terraform configuration used in this lab:

 ```hcl
 terraform {